Ericsson/dataplanebook/_sources/stats/stats.rst.txt

 deployment), the time window of the counters being inconsistency is likely to be very short indeed, but not zero-sized.
-If the counters are updated at a very high rate, the risk for a reader of seeing some inconsistenies might still be considerable.
+If the counters are updated at a very high rate, the risk for a reader of seeing some inconsistencies might still be considerable.

 The counter state will converge toward a consistent state.
 This is often enough, but for application where it is not, and the efficiency